tuananh/camaro/README.md

 * Transform XML to JSON.
     * Only take properties that you're interested in.
     * Output is a ready to use JS object.
+    * For those that need a complete document parser, checkout my other project [@tuananh/sax-parser](https://github.com/tuananh/sax-parser) - a pretty fast native module, XML-compliant SAX parser for Node.js.

 * Written in C++ and compiled down to WebAssembly so no re-compilation needed.
     * No need to build binary whenever a new Node version released.